jurdabos/CanonFodder/README.md

 ## The basic building blocks

-It is a project developed in PyCharm incorporating different languages and db connections.<br>
+It is a project developed in PyCharm incorporating Python scripts and SQL-based db connections.<br>
+As an example for fetching scrobble data in CSV, I am using https://benjaminbenben.com/lastfm-to-csv/.<br>
+You can look at Ben Foxall's code at https://github.com/benfoxall/lastfm-to-csv.<br>
+For correct data retrieval, I am using the last.fm API.<br>
+The terms of use can be checked at https://www.last.fm/api.<br>

 ## Installation